1978 New Brunswick general election

 The 1978 New Brunswick general election was held on October 23, 1978, to elect 58 members to the 49th New Brunswick Legislative Assembly, the governing house of the province of New Brunswick, Canada.
 Richard Hatfield's Progressive Conservative Party narrowly won its third term.

-The result was the closest in New Brunswick history: the governing PCs won 30 seats to 28 for the opposition.
+The governing PCs won 30 seats to 28 for the opposition; the result was the closest in New Brunswick history.
 The popular vote was very close: 146,719 votes were cast for Conservative candidates, and 146,596 for Liberals.
 In order to secure a workable majority following the election, Hatfield appointed Liberal Robert McCready as speaker of the legislature, despite strong objections from McCready's Liberal colleagues; McCready went on to seek re-election as a Conservative and served in Hatfield's cabinet.

 The Parti Acadien had its best ever showing in the election, winning 12% of the vote in the ridings where it fielded candidates, and coming within 200 votes of electing Armand Plourde in Restigouche West.